24ep/studio/README.md

         2. You may need to:
             *   Manually delete the `postgres_data` volume associated with your stack via Portainer's "Volumes" section before redeploying the stack.
 Ensure this volume is named according to your `docker-compose.yml` (e.g., `yourstackname_postgres_data`).
             *   Or, if Portainer provides an option during stack update/redeployment to "recreate" containers and specify "do not persist volumes" or "use new volumes" for the PostgreSQL service, select that.
-        3.  **Ensure `pg-init-scripts/init-db.sql` is in your Git repository:** If Portainer deploys from Git, the `pg-init-scripts` directory and its contents must be in your repository for the volume mount to work correctly.
+        3.  **Ensure `pg-init-scripts/init-db.sql` is in your Git repository and the admin password hash is updated:** If Portainer deploys from Git, the `pg-init-scripts` directory and its contents (with the hashed password in `init-db.sql`) must be in your repository for the volume mount to work correctly.
 The path `./pg-init-scripts` in `docker-compose.yml` will be relative to the root of the Git repository checked out by Portainer.
         4. After ensuring the volume will be fresh, deploy/update your stack in Portainer.
 The PostgreSQL container will initialize a new database and execute scripts from `/docker-entrypoint-initdb.d/`.

     **Check PostgreSQL Container Logs for Errors:**